 My legs are extremely sore right now.
 But this isn’t anything new as I haven’t walked let alone ran 2 miles in over half a decade.
 The most important thing to get out of this is my chest does not hurt.
 I am not coughing, and my lungs feel normal without any pain.
 When I was smoking, I had all these symptoms.
 After only eight months of vaping, I can enjoy exercise again without vomiting a lung.

 Keep in mind I’m not stating the health benefits nor claiming that there are benefits to vaping; to avoid potential lawsuits of course.
-But I do want to state since laying down the carton of cigarettes and picking up a vaporizer instead, I’ve been able to perform physically above and beyond what I’ve been able to do in the past half-decade.
+But I do want to state since laying down the carton of cigarettes and picking up an e cigarette instead, I’ve been able to perform physically above and beyond what I’ve been able to do in the past half-decade.
 This may just be a fluke; however, I’m unofficially taking this as another reason to quit smoking and start vaping!